-4. Post-Course Reading (10%).
+3. Post-Course Reading (10%).

 For Drury or White: In a three-page reflection paper, discuss your current home church in light of the historical influences you see in the book you chose.
 Make sure to include all the components of the book in your paper.
-References should be pervasive.
-Please use footnotes.
+References should be pervasive and evident of all major sections of the book.
+Please use footnotes and a bibliography.
 It should be evident from your response that you have the book in its entirety.
+Please read White or Drury prior to your church visits.

-Read 300 pages of reading from the "Recommended Sources" list in this syllabus (above).
+In addition, read 300 pages of reading from the "Recommended Sources" list in this syllabus (above).
 This reading should be new material for you and should be reflected in the Major Project (below).
 In the bibliography for your major paper, please indicate which pages were read from each source (example below).